 Panama Viejo (Old Town)

-Panama City has not always been set in its current location, and back in the fifteenth and sixteenth centuries the city was a target for pirates, and after the attack of Henry Morgan, the city elders eventually decided to leave behind the old city and move to the more secure site which you can see in Casco Viejo today.
+Panama City has not always been set in its current location, and back in the fifteenth and sixteenth centuries, the city was a target for pirates, and after the attack of Henry Morgan, the city elders eventually decided to leave behind the old city and move to the more secure site which you can see in Casco Viejo today.

 Take A Day Trip To The Gamboa Rainforest –

 Gamboa is a small town in Panama.
-It was one of a few permanent Canal Zone townships, built to house the employees of the Panama Canal and their families.
-It is named after a tree from the quince family.
+It was one of a few permanent Canal Zone townships built to house the employees of the Panama Canal and their families.
+It is named after a tree from the Quince family.

 Try Monkey Island Boat Tour –

 Again, upon the Caribbean coast is Portobelo, a charming little town near Colon.
 However, the real draw to this sleepy little corner of Panama is El Otro Lado, hands down the loveliest of all the hotels I visited.
-It’s friendly, small, colorful and relaxed, the food is excellent and the infinity pool with views over the bay to Portobelo is particularly inviting.
+It’s friendly, small, colorful, and relaxed, the food is excellent, and the infinity pool with views over the bay to Portobelo is particularly inviting.

 The highlight of the city is, of course, the Panama Canal.
 That’s the main attraction everyone comes to see.
 You can view the city from Miraflores Locks (one of the three locks in the canal).
 There’s a museum at the welcome center that features a lot of audio and visual displays, the lock, and a short film about how Panama got the canal back from the US.
-Make sure you go in the morning or afternoon so you can see how ships pass through the lock.
+Make sure you go in the morning or afternoon to see how ships pass through the lock.

 Getting Around Panama City